IGPenguin/mobile-toolkit/README.md

 * Specify package name by passing it as argument

 ### akill
-* Restart foreground app
+* Restart foreground app or specify package name by passing it as argument

 ### aerase
-* Delete foreground app data and restart it
+* Delete foreground app data and restart it or specify package name by passing it as argument

 ### ainstall
 ``adb_install some-app-file.apk``